Table of Contents

 Lateral View

-This MRI scan shows a “reverse Hills-Sachs defect” – an injury often associated with posterior shoulder dislocation.
-MRI and CT scans can be used to help identify posterior shoulder dislocation and rule out associated fractures.
+This MRI scan of a posterior dislocation shows a “reverse Hills-Sachs defect”.
+This injury is often associated with posterior shoulder dislocation.

 Inferior Shoulder Dislocation

-Inferior shoulder dislocations are the rarest form of shoulder dislocation, accounting for roughly 0.5% of cases.
-The name means that the humeral head (the “ball” of the shoulder joint) dislocates downwards out of the glenoid cavity (the “socket”).
-This form of dislocation is often referred to as luxatio erecta, the name coming from the typical presentation where the patient’s arm is held above their head.
+Inferior shoulder dislocations are the rarest form of shoulder dislocation.
+They account for roughly 0.5% of cases.
+The name means that the humeral head (the “ball” of the shoulder joint) dislocates downwards.
+During dislocation it moves out of the glenoid cavity (the “socket”).

-Even if your treating clinician can relocate the shoulder joint without surgery, you are likely to have limited shoulder movement for 2-6 weeks.
-Many of those affected by inferior shoulder dislocation will, unfortunately, suffer from recurrent shoulder dislocation.
+Even if your doctor relocates the joint without surgery, you will have reduced movement for 2-6 weeks.
+Many of those affected by inferior shoulder dislocation will suffer from recurrent dislocation.

 Partial Shoulder Dislocation